 - Considers interprovincial groundwater quantity and quality;

-Effective interprovincial water management on the Prairies.
+Effective transboundary water management on the Prairies.

 - Acceptable levels of water quality at interprovincial boundaries;